exercism/v3/docs/concept-exercises.md

 ### `.meta/config.json`

-This file contains meta information on the exercise, which may include
+This file contains meta information on the exercise:

-- the exercise's contributors
+- The exercise's authors (required)
-- the exercise's authors
+- The exercise's contributors (optional)
-- which exercise it was forked from
+- Which exercise it was forked from (required if the exercise is forked)
-- language version requirements
+- Language version requirements (optional)

 #### Example